mulcmu/T1-pyro/README.md

 * Install screen in cutom bracket

-* Remove the stock screen, host PCB, ribbon cable on lower core board, power cable from lower core board, cable from the usb hub
+* Remove the stock screen, host (core board) PCB, ribbon cable on lower adapter board, power cable from lower adapter board, cable from the usb hub

 * Install the PI, slide over existing standoffs, secure with M3 screws

-* Connect usb adapter extension from pi to the usb cable running to upper core board
+* Connect usb adapter extension from pi to the usb cable running to upper adapter board / motherboard

 * Connect custom usb hub cable to pi usb and gpio

 * (Optional) Connect ethernet cable and fit the bulkhead adapter somewhere.

-* Connect the custom power cable from lower core board to GPIO
+* Connect the custom power cable from lower adapter board to GPIO

 * Initial test, at this point pi and screen should boot when printer turned on.
 Klipperscreen should load and show *MCU Protocol Error*.
 The MCU firmware needs to be updated (or Klipper downgraded) to be be compatible

 > [!WARNING]
 >
 > After flashing the Klipper MCU firmware returning printer to original stock configuration is not possible!
-* Flash upper core board MCU
+* Flash motherboard MCU
   * Copy the ~/klipper/out/Robin_nano35.bin file to an empty fat32 formatted sd card
-  * With printer powered off, install the sd card in the upper core board
+  * With printer powered off, install the sd card in the motherboard
   * Power on printer and wait 30 seconds
   * Power off printer and remove the sd card
   * Robin_nano35.bin should be renamed to Robin_nano35.cur